madsendennis/template-registration-with-scala/README.md

 This framework contains a general library to input these 3 properties.

+The core part of the GiNGR framework is found in `api/GingrAlgorithm` with the `update` function performing one iteration of GiNGR update.
+Different pre-implemented configuration files can be found in `api/registration/config` for CPD and ICP

 ## General use
 To use GiNGR, one need to specify the deformation model to use in form of a GPMM model as well as the correspondence estimation function and the uncertainty update.
 ### Define the prior model
 The creation of the GPMM is separate from the registration step.
-First go to `apps/gpmm/Create-GPMM` and adjust the kernel to use and the kernel parameters.
-After the GPMM has been computed, a UI will show up where the deformation model can be evaluated by sampling from it.
+First go to `apps/gpmm` where demo scripts have been created to compute and visualize GPMMs for an Armadillo, Bunny and a Femur bone.
+In the UI, the deformation model can be evaluated by sampling from it.
 ### Configure the registration algorithm
 The next step is to define the correspondence and uncertainty estimation update.
 For this, default configurations have been implemented for CPD and ICP.
 Simple Demo applications can be found in `apps/registration/DemoICP` and `apps/registration/DemoCPD`

+The demo scripts both perform deterministic and probabilistic registration one after the other.

 First the configuration file have to be adjusted, which controls the hyperparameters for the selected registration method.
 Then the `SimpleRegistrator` class can be used to initialize the algorithm and run the registration.